emanuelosva/umami/scraper/scraping/README.md

 		 - ["price"] :  String  a random value from 1.5 to 20 dollars  like "15.22"

-		 - ["category"] : A  String value in the categories: "Pastas", "Sopas y Cremas", "Granos", "Vegetariana", "Carnes" and "Postres"
+		 - ["category"] : A  String value in the categories: "Pastas", "Sopas y Cremas", "Granos", "Vegetariana", "Carnes" or "Postres"

 		 - ["url_ingredient"] :  A String  with URL  to get the image of ingedients